blackberry/ECMA5Extend/README.md

         /* defaults to Object if not specified */ extends : Object,

+        /* mixin other types or groups of functions */ mixins : [ executiveMixin ],

         public: {
             /* read/write value property with default value */
             firstName: "Isaac",